• All Recipes

 Instructions

-• Stir in chia seeds, non-dairy yogurt, maple syrup, and vanilla extract (if using), stirring until everything is well combined.
+• Combine the Base: Add the chia seeds, yogurt, maple syrup, and vanilla extract (if using).
+Stir until fully combined.

-• Cover the bowl or jar with an airtight lid and refrigerate for at least 3 hours, or overnight for the best texture.
+• Chill: Cover with a lid and refrigerate for at least 3–4 hours, or overnight for the best flavor and texture.

 Video